 An NPS Alternative

-Regular followers of my work will know that I have expressed dissatisfaction with Net Promoter Score (NPS).
-Steve Denning in his book Radical Management suggested NPS was “the only metric you’ll ever need.”
-Steve is a writer for Forbes, an investment magazine.
-High NPS scores correlate with high stock prices and hence from an investor’s point of view NPS is an important metric.
-If you are a CEO of a public company, who receives a large portion of your salary as bonuses based on changes in the stock price then NPS is an important metric.
+I have expressed dissatisfaction with Net Promoter Score (NPS), as regular followers of my work will know.
+Steve Denning, a writer for Forbes, an investment magazine, suggested in his book Radical Management that NPS was “the only metric you’ll ever need.”
+NPS scores correlate with high stock prices, and thus NPS is an important metric from an investor’s point of view.
+If you are a CEO of a public company who receives a large portion of your salary as bonuses based on changes in the stock price, then NPS is an important metric.
 However, many of my clients who collect NPS data report to me that it isn’t an actionable metric.
-NPS merely tells you whether you are winning or losing.
+It merely tells you whether you are winning or losing.
 It doesn’t tell you what to do!